 - Raze Capitals: When enabled before taking a city allows you to raise their capital

-- Show all RSS: Enables resources from future eras to be seen on map
+- Show all RSS: Enables resources from future eras to be seen on the map

 - Min City Size: Adjust minimum city size (don’t go to big or you will lack housing/food)

-- Min Gold: Maintain a minimum gold level in treasury
+- Min Gold: Maintain a minimum gold level in the treasury

 - Min Envoy Tokens: Adjust number of envoy tokens available

 - Min Science: Adjust science level, this also boosts tech research speed

 - Min Culture: Adjust culture level, this also boosts civics research speed

 - Min Faith: Adjust religious faith level, will boost spreading religion